MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_06_explore_sentinel.md

 - Learning Path: Describe the capabilities of Microsoft security solutions
 - Module: Describe the security capabilities of Microsoft Sentinel
-- Unit: Describe how Microsoft Sentinel provides integrated threat management
+- Unit: Describe threat detection and mitigation capabilities in Microsoft Sentinel

 ## Demo scenario